jdd4494/Blockland-Demo-2019/README.md

 ### Final Step

-<b>RUn the code in terminal or command prompt using the following line: </b>
+<b>Run the code in terminal or command prompt using the following line: </b>
 <br>
 ```
 node blockchain.js